Childhood Cancer Info

 Our partnership with Beads of Courage UK

 Our partnership with Beads of Courage UK will ensure that the Beads of Courage will be available to all young cancer patients being treated in 110 childhood cancer wards across the UK.
-Over 4,200 children are diagnosed with cancer every year.
+Over 4,500 children are diagnosed with cancer every year.
 The first bead that young cancer patients receive will also be branded as the Children with Cancer UK bead to show our support for these brave children.
+This is part of our commitment to providing hope and happiness to children and young people with cancer.

 Thank you for supporting children through their treatment